Wed 09/03 | Mon 09/09

 Watch "How To Be Creative"

-Divided in groups discuss how you see your creative process, what are the steps you use to explore new ideas, and what you can do to improve your creative thinking skills.
-Write you group's answers to discuss with the rest of the class.
+Go to Creativity Page and read the thoughts on creativity.
+Divided in groups solve the Nine Dots Problem paying attention to how you individually and as a group solved the problem.
+Think of the steps you used to explore new ideas, and what you can do to improve your creative thinking skills.
+Present your group thoughts to the class.

 Homework for Class 2